kjspring/stress-detection-wearable-devices/README.md

 4. Perform hyperparameter tuning to optimize model performance.
 5. Implement an ensemble of different models to improve overall predictions.

----

-### Interpretation of Results

-Based on the accuracy scores obtained from the evaluation, we can observe that:

-- Model 5 (CNN) performs the best on both the validation and testing datasets, with the highest accuracy scores.
-- Model 1 (LSTM) shows a slightly lower performance than Model 5, but it still outperforms Model 0.
-- Model 0 (Dense) has the lowest accuracy scores among the three models.

-These results suggest that the CNN-based Model 5 is the most suitable model for predicting stress in our dataset.
-However, the LSTM-based Model 1 is also a viable option, with only a small difference in performance.

----

-(Summarize the results of your experiments, including evaluation metrics and any visualizations.)

 ## License